Filippo-Galli/Dotfiles/README.md

 Script that modifies the temperature of the screen and accepts 2 modes: fixed or varying temperature according to the time.
 ### Battery level notifier
 [battery-notify.sh](https://github.com/cybergaz/scripts/blob/main/hyprland/battery_notify.sh)
+### Toogle_temperature
+Necessary script to my custom module of waybar.
+Its aim is to configure the icon on waybar to enable/disable red shift on the screen (red_shifted temperature: 3500, default temperature: 5500).